kolkhis/tech-notes/linux/bash/bash_cheatsheet.md

 * string1 == string2
     * string1 = string2
     * True if the strings are equal.
-    * = should be used with the test  command  for  POSIX  conformance.
+    * = should be used with the test command for POSIX-compliance.
     * When  used  with  the [[ command, this performs pattern matching as described in (Compound Commands).
 * string1 != string2